Padison History, Family Crest & Coats of Arms

 Important Dates for the Padison family

 This web page shows only a small excerpt of our Padison research.
 Another 119 words (8 lines of text) covering the years 1700, 1604, 1679, 1632, 1708, 1706, 1727, 1658, 1719, 1691 and are included under the topic Early Padison History in all our PDF Extended History products and printed products wherever possible.

 Padison Spelling Variations

 Medieval spelling was at best an intuitive process, and translation between Gaelic and English was no more effective.
 These factors caused an enormous number of spelling variations in Dalriadan names.
 In fact, it was not uncommon to see a father and son who spelled their name differently.
 Over the years, Padison has been spelled Patterson, Paterson, Pattersen, Patteson, Pattison and many more.

 Early Notables of the Padison family (pre 1700)

-Notable amongst the Clan from early times was John Paterson (1604-1679), Bishop of Ross; John Paterson (1632-1708), the last Archbishop of Glasgow, Bishop of Galloway
+Notable amongst the Clan from early times was John Paterson (1604-1679), Bishop of Ross; John Paterson (1632-1708), the last Archbishop of Glasgow, Bishop of Galloway, Bishop of Edinburgh; and William Pattison (1706-1727), an English poet.

-Sir William Paterson (1658-1719), a Scottish trader and banker, one of the founders of the Bank...
-Another 68 words (5 lines of text) are included under the topic Early Padison Notables in all our PDF Extended History products and printed products wherever possible.
+Another 59 words (4 lines of text) are included under the topic Early Padison Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Padison family to Ireland

 Some of the Padison family moved to Ireland, but this topic is not covered in this excerpt.